Boat Registration and Licenses in Kansas

 Pratt, KS 67214

-Anyone under 21 years old must complete an approved boater education course in order to operate a boat without direct supervision.
-No one under the age of 12 years old is allowed to operate a motorized boat without supervision.
-This applies even if they have taken a safety course.
+Anyone born on or after January 1, 1989 must complete a safety course in order to operate a sailboat or motor boat in Kansas.
+Those under 21 years old must complete an approved boater education course in order to operate a boat without direct supervision.
+No one under the age of 12 years old is allowed to operate a motorized boat without the supervision of someone at least 18 years old, even if they have taken a safety course.

 Receive your boater education card by completing a course through one of the following methods: